avuorinen/avuorinen.github.io/_posts/2016-01-24-cmake-basics.md

 # Sets minimum Cmake version for the project.
 cmake_minimum_required(VERSION 2.8)

-# Sets name of the project and the language,
+# Sets name of the project and the language
 # and <PROJECT_SOURCE_DIR>, <PROJECT_BINARY_DIR>.
 # "PROJECT" can be replaced with "MY_PROJECT"
 # <MY_PROJECT_SOURCE_DIR>